Gemini 3 Deep Think: Google's Advanced Reasoning Mode — Complete Guide (2026)

 - →Output refined response

-This approach is sometimes called "test-time compute scaling"—the idea that spending more computation during inference (response generation) can dramatically improve output quality for complex tasks.
+This approach is sometimes called "test-time compute scaling" — the idea that spending more computation during inference (response generation) can dramatically improve output quality for complex tasks.

-Technical Details
+Technical Specifications

 What Happens During "Thinking"